Khloé Kardashian: Relationships

 Kardashian dated basketball player Rashad McCants in 2008.
 The two broke up after seven months in late January 2009.

 On September 27, 2009, Kardashian married professional basketball player Lamar Odom, who was a member of the Los Angeles Lakers at the time.
 The couple were married exactly one month after they met at a party for Odom's teammate Metta World Peace.
 Kardashian removed her middle name and took her husband's surname, becoming Khloé Kardashian Odom.
-Kardashian adopted a pet boxer named Bernard "BHops" Hopkins, after Bernard Hopkins, the boxer.
+Kardashian purchased a pet boxer named Bernard "BHops" Hopkins, after Bernard Hopkins, the boxer.
 On December 13, 2013, after months of speculated separation, Kardashian filed for divorce from Odom and for legal restoration of her last name.
 Both parties signed divorce papers in July 2015.
 The divorce had yet to receive final approval from a judge in October 2015, when Odom was hospitalized after being found unconscious in a Nevada brothel.
 He was in a coma for four days; as he lay in a hospital, Kardashian withdrew her pending divorce petition.
 In an interview with People Magazine, Kardashian confirmed that they had not reconciled, but the divorce had been withdrawn so that she could make medical decisions on Odom's behalf.
 Kardashian and Odom's divorce was finalized in December 2016.

 In January 2014, she began on-again, off-again relationship with rapper French Montana.
 They broke up in December that year.
 Kardashian started dating basketball player James Harden after meeting at brother-in-law Kanye West's Staples Center birthday party in 2015.
 The two were together for eight months between 2015 and 2016.

 Kardashian began dating basketball player Tristan Thompson in 2016.
 Kardashian gave birth to a daughter, True Thompson, on April 12, 2018, amidst controversy after Thompson was found to have cheated on Kardashian during her pregnancy.
 In February 2019, Kardashian and Thompson split after it was revealed that Thompson had allegedly cheated on Kardashian with her younger half-sister Kylie Jenner's then-best friend Jordyn Woods.
-In August 2020, they resumed their relationship after quarantining together during the COVID-19 pandemic.
-In June 2021, they were reported to have broken up again.
-In July 2022, it was announced that Kardashian and Thompson were expecting a baby boy via surrogacy.
-In July 2022, their son was born.
+After quarantining together during the COVID-19 pandemic for the sake of their daughter, they ended up rekindling their relationship in August 2020.
+They became engaged in February 2021, but split for good in December 2021, when it was revealed that Thompson had cheated on Kardashian again in March 2021, and fathered a son who was born in December 2021.
+In July 2022, it was announced that Kardashian and Thompson were expecting a baby boy via surrogacy, who was conceived before Kardashian discovered Thompson's cheating.
+Their son, Tatum, was born on July 28, 2022.